Your Complete FAQ Guide to Visiting Rainbow Mountain

 How do I get to Rainbow Mountain?

-Most visitors to Rainbow Mountain start in the town of Cusco and join a guided tour.
+Most visitors to Rainbow Mountain start in Cusco and join a guided tour.
 The tour typically involves a four-hour drive to the trailhead and a four- to six-hour hike to the peak.
-Some tour companies also offer the option of horseback riding or ATV tours.
+Some tour companies also offer horseback riding or ATV tours.

 Is the hike to Rainbow Mountain challenging?